 Re: Playing a Musical Instrument in Year 4

-The alternative to weekly lessons in a small group is for your child to join one of our after-school music clubs.
-There are two clubs, violin and guitar, which run after school on Wednesday until 4 pm.
+The alternative to weekly lessons in a small group is for your child to join one of our music clubs.
+There are two clubs, violin and guitar, which run after school on Wednesday until 4pm.
 These clubs will have up to 20 children who will learn together and the cost is £10 per term.
 Your child will still get an instrument and they will be expected to practice at home in between the sessions.
 The clubs will run for the whole year but children will need to demonstrate sufficient commitment and progress in order to keep their place.
 The clubs are filled on a first come first served basis.
 We also run a small cello club on a Tuesday lunchtime.
-The children in this club will have a 30-minute lesson in a group of approx. 6 children taught by a cello teacher from the music service.
+The children in this club will have a 30 minute lesson in a group of 8-10 children taught by a cello teacher from the music service.
 The cost is £10 per term and is subsidised by the Friends of Southampton Orchestras.
 The aim of this group is to train the children up so they can reach a standard where they can join one of the city orchestras.
-In order to reach this standard, they will need to practice regularly at home between lessons.
+In order to reach this standard they will need to practice regularly at home between lessons.

-Deputy Head (Inclusion) and Music Leader
+Assistant Head (Inclusion) and Music Leader